Valley prosecutors to crackdown on businesses for price gouging

 Hidalgo County District Attorney Ricardo Rodriguez says his office working with state, county and municipal law enforcement agencies to stop price gouging.

-Anyone who sees an overpriced item, call the Texas Attorney General's Office at 800-621-0508 or contact local police or district attorney's office.
+Anyone who suspects price gouging should call the Texas Attorney General's Office at 800-621-0508 or contact local police or district attorney's office.

 Watch the video above for the full report.